Code Name: The King

 Kalb is the first to announce his goal for the upcoming harvest on Corn Warriors – to surpass the world record set by Francis Childs for the non-irrigated corn yield record.
 Kalb will push himself even under adversity, in order to obtain the win.

-Kevin and Kalb Farms is Sponsored by:
+Kevin Kalb is Sponsored by: